You can set the questions that are used on adjudicator feedback forms. The only field that is permanently there is the

 How is an adjudicator’s score determined?¶

-For the purpose of the automated allocation, an adjudicator’s overall score is a function of their test score, the current round’s feedback weight, and their average feedback score.
+For the purpose of the automated allocation, an adjudicator’s overall score is a function of their base score, the current round’s feedback weight, and their average feedback score.
 This number is calculated according to the following formula:

-Under this formula, each round’s feedback weight can be used to determine the relative influence of the test score vs feedback in determining the overall score.
-As an example, say that an adjudicator received 5.0 as their test score, but their average feedback rating has thus far been 2.0.
+Under this formula, each round’s feedback weight can be used to determine the relative influence of the base score vs feedback in determining the overall score.
+As an example, say that an adjudicator received 5.0 as their base score, but their average feedback rating has thus far been 2.0.
 If the current rounds’ feedback weight is set to 0.75, then their overall score would be 2.75.
 If the current round’s feedback weight is set to 0.5 their score would be 3.5.
-If the weight was 0, their score will always be their test score; if the weight was 1 it will always be their average feedback value.
+If the weight was 0, their score will always be their base score; if the weight was 1 it will always be their average feedback value.

+To change the weight of a round you will need to go to the Edit Database area, open the round in question, and change its Feedback weight value.
 It is common to set rounds with a low feedback weight value early on in the tournament (when feedback is scant) and to increase the feedback weight as the tournament progresses.

 If feedback from trainee adjudicators is enabled, any scores that they submit in their feedback are not counted towards that adjudicator’s overall score.